MateuszFurman1/Conference-booking-room-system-with-Django/README.md

 * Search for conference room by name, capacity and projector avalibility
 * Add comment as feedback in about us section

+App, which user can book conference room.
+User also can add text message to booking order, change profile, see available room and search for rooms.
+Registration system requires email approval to be an active user.
+Pytest covers all views with fixtures.
+Tools & technologies used in project: python, django framework, postgreSQL, pytest, Bootstrap, HTML, CSS, pycharm

 ## How to run
 * clone repository